Brosta/Interframework/README.md

 # Brosta Interframework
+# A Hybrid Multitasking and Parallelism - It Is an Advanced Embedded Interframework

 ## Overview
 The **Brosta Interframework** is a revolutionary multilingual framework designed for modern applications, seamlessly integrating an administration panel, operating system, and smart home functionalities.
 Crafted with stringent specifications inspired by spacecraft technology, this advanced framework focuses on hybrid parallel multitasking, allowing support for multiple multitasking methods, including pre-emptive and cooperative multitasking, to enhance efficiency and performance.